biancafrancini/Landing-page-chat-app/landing_page/README.md

-# Landing page for an instant messaging app called Flyer
+# Landing page for a messaging app called Flyer

-A simple landing page for desktop & mobile. 🙌🏻
+A simple and animated landing page for desktop & mobile. 🙌🏻

 # Built using:

 - HTML & CSS
 - React.js
-- Tailwind
+- Tailwind CSS
+- DaisyUI
-- Framer motion
+- Framer Motion